jmonlong/PopSV/README.md

 ### Installation
 To install the latest development version: `devtools::install_github("jmonlong/PopSV")`.
 This requires `devtools` package (more information [here](https://github.com/hadley/devtools)) which can be easily installed with `install.packages("devtools")`.

 Some [Bioconductor](http://bioconductor.org/) packages are also necessary and not installed automatically.
-Running the following should be sufficient :
+Running the following command should be sufficient :
 ```{r}
 source("http://bioconductor.org/biocLite.R")
 biocLite("BSgenome.Hsapiens.UCSC.hg19", "Rsamtools")